Lake Crescent in Olympic National Park — Olympic Peninsula RV loop from Seattle

 US-101 rings the Olympic Peninsula like a picture frame.
 You can technically drive the full circuit from Seattle in a long weekend, but that misses the point.
 Setting up and breaking down camp takes real time and energy — loading utilities, leveling the rig, running slides, reversing out of a site.
 Doing that every day is exhausting.
 Each stop on this route has enough to fill 2–3 nights comfortably, and most people who've done the loop wish they'd stayed longer rather than shorter.
 A week is a good trip.
 Ten days is a better one.

-One note for first-time trailer campers: the main skill this trip requires is backing into a hookup site.
+One note for first-timers: the main skill this trip requires is backing into a hookup site.
 Practice that before you leave — even one session at a county park will build the muscle memory.
 Everything else on this route is straightforward driving on major highways with no switchbacks or tight mountain passes.

 The Loop at a Glance — Plan 2–3 nights at each stop